ktmud/data-science-intuition/DS_Intuition.md

 John von Neumann gave the following procedure:

 1. Toss the coin twice.
-2. If the results match, start over, forgetting both results.
+2. If the results match, start over, forget both results.
-3. If the results differ, use the first result, forgetting the second.
+3. If the results differ, use the first result, forget the second.

 This is because the probability of getting head then tail is the same as getting tail then head.
 By excluding the other two outcomes of two indepedent tosses---getting both heads and getting both tails, we are left with only two outcomes with equal probability.